GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 If you remember my article [Make your PWA feel more like an app](/app-like-pwas/), you may recall how I mentioned [customizing the title bar of your app](/app-like-pwas/#customized-title-bar) as a strategy for creating a more app-like experience.
-Here is an example showing the macOS Podcasts app for how this can look like.
+Here is an example of how this can look like showing the macOS Podcasts app.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/o5gZ3GSKyUZOPhFxX7js.png", alt="macOS Podcasts app title bar showing media control buttons and metadata about the currently playing podcast.", width="800", height="63" %}

+Now you may be tempted to object by saying that Podcasts is a platform-specific macOS app that does not run in a browser and therefore does not have to play by its rules.
-The Window Controls Overlay feature lets you create a similar user interface for your PWA.
+True, but the good news is that the Window Controls Overlay feature, which is the topic of this very article, soon lets you create similar user interfaces for your PWA.

+## Window Controls Overlay components

 Window Controls Overlay consists of four sub-features:

 1. The new `"window-controls-overlay"` value for the [`display_override`](/display-override/) field